tes/kubernaut/README.md

 Kubernaut uses dependency injection called [systemic](https://www.npmjs.com/package/systemic) to organise code.
 It's the spiritual successor to [electrician](https://www.npmjs.com/package/electrician).
 Systemic systems are started by a [runner](https://github.com/tes/kubernaut/blob/master/server/index.js) which handles interupts and uncaught exceptions.
 Server side components and their dependencies are declared [here](https://github.com/tes/kubernaut/blob/master/server/lib/components).

 #### The Client
 The client is a React/Redux app.
-It deliberately doesn't have any bells and whistles to compensate for the Redux the boilerplate, as I want to keep the entry barrier as low as possible.
+It deliberately doesn't have any bells and whistles to compensate for the Redux the boilerplate.
+The aim is to keep the entry barrier as low as possible.

-## Workflow
+## Kubernaut Workflow
 <pre>
 ┌────────────────────┬──────────────────────────────┐
 │                    │ Kubernetes Manifest Template │